connexcs/docs/docs/customer/stats.md

 # Stats
-Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Stats
+**Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Stats**

-On the **Stats** tab, view graphs related to calling and call quality statistics and reports.
-All graphs may be filtered by different time segments and are available to be downloaded.
+Use **Stats** to view graphs related to calling and call quality statistics and reports.
 Use the selectors at the top to define the time and date range for the graphs.

 ## Main
-View several useful graphs with details around signalling and call completion.
+Data realted to SIP signalling and call completion.

 |Graph|Description |
 |:------------|:-------------------------------------------------|